 Martin Abramovitz, a former non-profit planner, added a wing to his Newton, Massachusetts, home so that his daughter, her husband and their two kids, ages 4 and 1, could live in a community with an excellent school system.
 The two families share a kitchen (zoning prohibits having two kitchens) and a laundry room.

 They split many of the expenses, which helps to reduce living costs.
 In addition to saving money, the arrangement allows Abramovitz to have rich, ongoing interaction with his grandkids.

 Benefits of Multigen Living

 Multigen living may be making a permanent comeback.
-According to 2014 data from the Pew Research Center, about one-fifth of this country’s population live with two or more adult generations.
+According to 2016 data from the Pew Research Center, a record 64 million people, or 20% of the U.S. population live with two or more adult generations.